-Topic area Topic area Topic area Topic area Topic area Business Travel Air Quality Action Plan Air Quality Action Plan The air quality action plan includes a number of measures to encourage a shift to walking, cycling and public transport instead of the reliance of private car Other Procurement Strategy Procurement Strategy 2017 - 2020 Sustainable Procurement - Includes contribution to sustainable procurement duty.
-The strategy is due to be refreshed and will incorporate the sustainable procurement policy.
-Business Travel Sustainable Development and Climate Change Strategy Sustainable Development and Climate Change Strategy 2017-2022 2017-2022 Included in the Strategy's framework to achieve the outcomes (Appendix 3): Continue to improve the efficiency of our business travel and promote more sustainable travel options for employees Fleet Transport Sustainable Development and Climate Change Strategy Sustainable Development and Climate Change Strategy 2017-2022 2017-2022 Included in the Strategy's framework to achieve the outcomes (Appendix 3): Implement measures within the Council's fleet to contribute to the Scottish Government's ambition of the decarbonisation of road transport Renewable Energy Sustainable Development and Climate Change Strategy Sustainable Development and Climate Change Strategy 2017-2022 2017-2022 Included in the Strategy's framework to achieve the outcomes (Appendix 3): Supporting renewable energy generation across South Lanarkshire helping to reduce the area's carbon emissions and promote economic growth Land Use Sustainable Development and Climate Change Strategy Sustainable Development and Climate Change Strategy 2017-2022 2017-2022 Included in the Strategy's framework to achieve the outcomes (Appendix 3): Ensure our planning and land use policies protect and enhance the natural environment and ecosystem services
+Topic area Name of document Link Time period covered Comments in becoming more economic in terms of fuel, emissions and costs.
+Business Travel Air Quality Action Plan Air Quality Action Plan The air quality action plan includes a number of measures to encourage a shift to walking, cycling and public transport instead of the reliance of private car Other Procurement Strategy Procurement strategy Selling to the council - South Lanarkshire Council 2020-2023 Sustainable Procurement - Includes contribution to sustainable procurement duty and the climate emergency Business Travel Sustainable Development and Climate Change Strategy Sustainable Development and Climate Change Strategy 2017-2022 2017-2022 Included in the Strategy's framework to achieve the outcomes (Appendix 3): Continue to improve the efficiency of our business travel and promote more sustainable travel options for employees Fleet Transport Sustainable Development and Climate Change Strategy Sustainable Development and Climate Change Strategy 2017-2022 2017-2022 Included in the Strategy's framework to achieve the outcomes (Appendix 3): Implement measures within the Council's fleet to contribute to the Scottish Government's ambition of the decarbonisation of road transport Renewable Energy Sustainable Development and Climate Change Strategy Sustainable Development and Climate Change Strategy 2017-2022 2017-2022 Included in the Strategy's framework to achieve the outcomes (Appendix 3): Supporting renewable energy generation across South Lanarkshire helping to reduce the area's carbon emissions and promote economic growth

+Topic area Name of document Link Time period covered Comments Land Use Sustainable Development and Climate Change Strategy Sustainable Development and Climate Change Strategy 2017-2022 2017-2022 Included in the Strategy's framework to achieve the outcomes (Appendix 3): Ensure our planning and land use policies protect and enhance the natural environment and ecosystem services

 2(f) What are the body's top 5 priorities for climate change governance, management and strategy for the year ahead?
 Provide a brief summary of the body's areas and activities of focus for the year ahead.

-- 1. Continue with elected member awareness sessions and investigate climate literacy training - 2.
-Start development work for the new sustainable development and climate change strategy for 2022-2027 - 3.
-Implement the 2020-21 action plan for the Sustainable Development and Climate Change Strategy - 4.
+- 1. Deliver a package of climate emergency training for elected member and senior management - 2.
+Finalise the next sustainable development and climate change strategy for 2022-2027 - 3.
+Implement the 2021-22 action plan for the Sustainable Development and Climate Change Strategy - 4.
 Establish Project Review Groups to work on specific projects/pilots that contribute to meeting the Council's sustainable development and climate change strategy outcomes - 5.
 Continue the work with the Climate Ready Clyde partnership to develop a city region adaptation strategy and action plan

 2(g) Has the body used the Climate Change Assessment Tool (a) or equivalent tool to self-assess its capability - performance?
 If yes, please provide details of the key findings and resultant action taken.